UX Design vs. Graphic Design: Choosing the Right Career Path

 The tools and software UX and graphic designers use to complete their tasks also differ.

 Graphic designers might use pen and paper, a tablet and stylus, or a computer at different stages of the design process.
-While particular software choices differ from designer to designer and company to company, many will use illustration apps, photo editing software, graphic vector editor, and layout editing software.
+While particular software choices differ from designer to designer and company to company, many will use illustration apps, photo editing software, graphic vector editors, and layout editing software.

 Graphic and UX designer salary